 \begin{remark} The impact of multiple antennas in sensing is different from that in communication.
 For instance, multiple antennas can offer diversity gain in wireless communications.
-However, for sensing, only the LoS component is utilized and the NLoS components are regarded as part of the clutter.
+However, for sensing, only the LoS component is utilized and the non-line-of-sight (NLoS) components are regarded as part of the clutter.
 As a result, no diversity gain is provided by multiple receive antennas in sensing applications and $\Gamma_l$ in (\ref{gammal}) only has one complex DOF.
-However, a larger number of antennas does provide higher array gain and better interference suppression ability, which leads to larger $\text{SNR}_l$ and $\cos^2 \vartheta_{tv,l}^\perp$, respectively. \end{remark}
+However, a larger number of antennas does provide a higher array gain and higher angular resolution, which lead to larger $\text{SNR}_l$ and $\cos^2 \vartheta_{tv,l}^\perp$, respectively. \end{remark}